Update: SSE has scrapped plans to merge its retail business with npower.

-The new company would have an estimated 12.8 million customers, making it bigger than all but British Gas, which has 13.7 million.
+The merger looked all but done, and the new venture would have had an estimated 12.8 million customers, making it bigger than all but British Gas, which has 13.7 million, but it seems the government's energy price cap has thrown a spanner in the works.

 After announcing plans to merge back in November 2017, the SSE and Npower merger came a step closer today (August 30, 2018) when the Competition and Markets Authority (CMA) provisionally gave the merger the go-ahead after finding it won't raise any competition concerns.